When is it Time to Start Vulnerability Assessment and Penetration Testing?

 Your in-house systems should be subjected to vulnerability testing as well.
 Are staff able to use their company devices for personal purposes?
 If you have not put information security systems in place to block personal use of company devices, then vulnerability testing will point this out and make recommendations.

 Another aspect of vulnerability is the employee’s usage of their own mobile devices, usually remotely, to access company systems, as they work from a variety of locations or as members of remote teams.
-In fact, stated that 95% of mobile apps they scanned contained at least one vulnerability, with the median total being of 6.5 vulnerabilities per app.
+In fact, a 2016 Trustwave Security Report stated that 95% of mobile apps they scanned contained at least one vulnerability, with the median total being of 6.5 vulnerabilities per app.
 Any time an outside device accesses in-house systems and data, there can be a risk.
 Vulnerability testing will assess current security measures, identify holes and make recommendations for fixes.

 Step 2: Prioritize the Targets of Vulnerability.